austingreco/todo/README.md

 #### `POST /todos/{todoID}/tasks/{taskID}`

 Update a task's text or mark a task complete/not complete.

+*POST was used because it's a partial update, and didn't want to mess with JSON PATCH diffs.*

 ##### Parameters